mattmc3/zsh_unplugged/README.md

 kept breaking, so like many others before me, I decided to write my own - [pz].

-When developing [pz], my goal was simple - make a plugin manager in a single Zsh file that was fast, functional, and easy to understand, which was everything I loved about [zgen].
-While [pz] is a great project, I kept wondering if I could cut further from a single file to a single function.
+When developing [pz], my goal was simple - make a plugin manager in a single Zsh file that was fast, functional, and easy to understand - which was everything I loved about [zgen].
+While [pz] is a great project, I kept wondering if I could cut further from a single file to a single function and do away with plugin management utilities alltogether.

 Thus was born... **zsh_unplugged**.

-This isn't a plugin manager - it's a way to perhaps once-and-for-all convince you that you probably don't even need a Zsh plugin manager to begin with.
-Grab a simple ~40 line function and you have everything you need to manage your own plugins from here on out.
+This isn't a plugin manager - it's a way to show you how to manage your plugins without one using small, easy to understand snippets of Zsh.
+All this with the hope that perhaps, once-and-for-all, we can do away with the idea that we even need to use a Zsh plugin manager.

+You can simply grab a ~40 line function and you have everything you need to manage your own plugins from here on out.

 ## :tada: The code